getify/You-Dont-Know-JS/up & going/ch2.md

 // 5 7 9
 ```

 Because of using `let` instead of `var`, `b` will belong only to the `if` statement and thus not to the whole `foo()` function's scope.
 Similarly, `c` belongs only to the `while` loop.
-Block scoping is very useful for managing your variable scopes more fine-grained, which can make your code much easier to maintain over time.
+Block scoping is very useful for managing your variable scopes in a more fine-grained fashion, which can make your code much easier to maintain over time.

-**Note:** For more information about scope, see the first four chapters of the *Scope & Closures* title of this series.
+**Note:** For more information about scope, see the *Scope & Closures* title of this series.

 ## Conditionals

-In addition to the `if` statement we introduced briefly in Chapter 1, JavaScript provides a few other conditionals mechanisms, which we should glance at.
+In addition to the `if` statement we introduced briefly in Chapter 1, JavaScript provides a few other conditionals mechanisms that we should take a look at.

 Sometimes you may find yourself writing a series of `if..else..if` statements like this: